-1.12 Financial instruments
+1.11 Financial instruments

 The academy only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the academy and their measurement basis are as follows:
+The financial assets and financial liabilities of the academy and their measurement bases are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 14.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.
+Amounts due to the academy's wholly owned subsidiary are held at face value less any impairment.
 Cash at bank is classified as a basic financial instrument and is measured at face value.

-Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised costs as detailed in note 15.
+Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised cost as detailed in note 16.
 Taxation and social security are not included in the financial instruments disclosure definition.
-Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instruments.
+Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instrument.
+Amounts due to the academy's wholly owned subsidiary are held at face value less any impairment.

-1.13 Pensions
+1.12 Pensions